RicterZ/scastpy/README.md

-scastpy
+ScastPy
 =======
-scastpy is a digital media player written by Python, which can receive and handle screencast requests from mobile phone applications.
+ScastPy is a digital media player written by Python, which can receive and handle screencast requests from mobile phone applications.

 ### Usage
 ```